Richard W. Konter: Musical career

 Konter played many stringed instruments (as well as many others).
 He brought two Martin ukuleles, a mandolin, and several harmonicas aboard the SS Chantier for the 1926 Arctic Expedition with Byrd.
 The ukulele exploded in popularity in the U.S. in 1915 and was all the rage after the 1915 Panama-Pacific International Exposition in San Francisco.
 Konter planned to introduce the instrument to the "Eskimos," unaware that there were no Inuit living in Svalbard.
 His cheerful disposition and musical ability made him the life of the party.

 Konter, with the help of pilot Floyd Bennett, smuggled a Martin model 1K ukulele with a Hohner Chromonica brand Harmonica tied to the ukulele's neck into a stack of furs in the airplane that made the first flight over the North Pole on May 9, 1926.
 Upon their safe return, Konter had many of the participants sign the instrument and added many additional signatures to it over the years.
 It is on permanent display in the C. F. Martin Museum after he traded the ukulele for a Martin Guitar.
 Archaeologist Larry Bartram and Dick Boak of Martin are working to identify the signatures.
 They have published the results in A Stowaway Ukulele Revealed: Richard Konter & The Byrd Polar Expeditions.
 Over 155 signatures are on the instrument, including President Calvin Coolidge, Charles Lindbergh and Thomas Edison.
 C.F.
 Martin has produced a limited number of replicas of the signed ukulele.

 Konter brought Favilla brand ukuleles on the Antarctic Expeditions, with one flown over the South Pole.
 A signed instrument was given to the Favilla Company for their museum.

 From about 1930 to 1970, he led a band and a group of entertainers that performed in the New York area at children's shelters and hospitals for the chronically ill and at homes for the aged.

-He also filed for a patent on a new version of the Harp US 2401571 A which was accepted in 1946 and expired in 1963.
+He also filed for a patent on an improved version of the Autoharp US 2401571 A which was accepted in 1946 and expired in 1963.